Hudu-Technologies-Inc/ITBoost-Hudu-Migration/README.md

 - `$hudubaseurl` (eg. ***https://myinstance.huducloud.com***),
 - `$huduapikey` (preferably with full-access)
 - `$ITBoostExportPath`, your absolute/full path to your ITBoost Export
+- `TMPbasedir`, your designated temp directory for document, article, image processing
+- `internalCompanyName`, your company name, whether existing, or to-be-created

 >Here's a snippet to move you in the right direction (make sure you're in project folder first)
 >```